luongnv89/ai-one-file-arcade/README.md

 ## 🌟 What is AI One-File Arcade?

 AI One-File Arcade is an open-source, security-first showcase of AI-generated, single-HTML-file web games.
-It provides a transparent, educational, and contributor-friendly platform where all games are created by AI models using a single prompt, stored in a structured format, and displayed through a safe sandboxed interface.
+Now anyone can upload their AI-crafted one-file experiments—one-shot prompt runs or iterative builds alike—as long as the experience is AI-made and contained in a single HTML document.
+Each submission captures an `is_one_shot` flag so the community can tell whether it truly came from a single prompt.

 Visit the in-app [About page](http://localhost:5173/about) to learn more about the mission, security guarantees, and roadmap.